LiamD88/secure_plus/README.md

 # UX

-The design of the site isn't overly complicated, most pages are easy to navigate and layed out in a way for any user to find what they are looking for.
+The design of the site isn't overly complicated, most pages are easy to navigate and laid out in a way for any user to find what they are looking for.
 The colour scheme is mainly black and an off white colour for text.
 The images on the pages being the brightest thing to see along with some of the submit buttons being a more stand out blue colour.

 On the services page the options to purchase have a hover effect when you move the mouse over them to bring more animation to the site.